Astronomy Picture of the Day

 foreign language mirror sites as listed above,

-new media mirror sites as listed above, and
+new media mirror sites as listed above, yearly calendars, and

 direct APOD derivative products on the following social fan pages: